OfficeDev/office-content/office-js/Word/Reference/README.md

 2. Put [Word16SampleRegKey.reg](/resources/sampleFiles/Word16SampleRegKey.reg) and [WordAPIs.xml](/resources/sampleFiles/WordAPIs.xml) in the c:\temp directory.
 Modify the registry file if you place these files in a different directory.
 The registry key tells Word where it can find WordAPIs.xml.
 WordAPIs.xml is the manifest file that declares th functionality and the location of the add-in web application.
 3. Close all Word, Excel, PowerPoint, and Outlook sessions.
 4. Start Word.
-5. Select the *Insert* tab, and then the *My Add-ins* drop down box.
+5. Select the *Insert* tab, and then select the *My Add-ins* drop-down box.
 Select the *Word APIs (4229-1005)* add-in.
 This will load the add-in.
 ![Select the add-in from the Insert tab](/resources/images/insertAddIn.png)
 6. Select the target build (in red), and the target object and sample (in green). ![Select the sample to run](/resources/images/chooseSample.png)
 7. Select *Run!* to see the results of running the sample.